ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 This concludes the first part of developing and optimizing some basic SpMV kernels using HIP.
 We have demonstrated the performance of several different storage formats for a wide range of matrices.
-We have also shown the performance costs of converting from CSR formats to Ellpack and the internal Rocsparse format.
+We have also shown the performance costs of converting from CSR formats to ELLPACK and the internal Rocsparse format.
 In general, the Rocsparse with Analysis algorithm provides the best performance across the board however it comes with a more signficant setup cost than the other formats considered here.
 Since SpMV algorithms are typically embedded in larger algorithms, such as AMG,